kausthubh-coder/shru/docs/realtime-agent.md

 3. Connects a `RealtimeSession` with the secret via the session handle.
 4. Sends a `session.update` to configure model (`gpt-realtime`), audio IO, and persona‑based tutor instructions.
 5. Gates first response until the session is updated (avoids early-turn drift).
-6. Streams auto-context: a compact `view_context` JSON plus a viewport-bounded JPEG snapshot.
+6. Streams auto-context: a unified `workspace_context` JSON (whiteboard + IDE + notes) plus a viewport-bounded JPEG snapshot.

 - The instructions string is built in `app/test-app/prompts/tutor.ts` (persona variants) and sent via `session.update`.
 The legacy `app/test-app/lib/realtimeInstructions.ts` remains for a single‑prompt variant.
  - The auto‑context JSON and screenshot are produced by `app/test-app/lib/viewContext.ts`.
 A combined sender in `app/test-app/services/context/index.ts` posts both in one message with dedup/throttle; on failure it falls back to the legacy `app/test-app/services/autoContext.ts` two‑message flow.

 ### Hallucinations and unrelated actions
-- Keep auto-context compact and accurate; verify `view_context` JSON and screenshots match the current viewport.
+- Keep auto-context compact and accurate; verify `workspace_context` JSON and screenshots match the current viewport.
 - Limit tool call budget per turn; add concise preambles; re-assert instructions when drift detected.
 - Add telemetry for tool start/done/error and detect off-topic calls to trigger a prompt re-assert via `session.update`.
   - Unified logs: Console and in‑app Logs capture `[tool:start|done|error]` with rid and timings.
 Action mapping logs show `[act:start|map|done|error]` and the final `editor.createShape` payload for debugging.